Logo

 4. The ministry may also adjust procedures and policies to prevent future wrongful actions.

-5. In the end, the ministry will do whatever is in its power to ensure that this does not happen again.
+5. Ultimately, the ministry will do whatever is in its power to ensure this does not happen again.